mob-sakai/CSharpCompilerSettingsForUnity/README.md

     * Variables of a reference type, string for example, are non-nullable.
 All nullability warnings are disabled.
   * `disable`: The nullable annotation context is disabled.
 The nullable warning context is disabled.
     * Variables of a reference type are oblivious, just like earlier versions of C#.
 All nullability warnings are disabled.
+* `Analyzer` option to analyze your code on compile.

 [OpenSesame.Net.Compilers]: https://www.nuget.org/packages/OpenSesame.Net.Compilers
 [OpenSesame.Net.Compilers.Toolset]: https://www.nuget.org/packages/OpenSesame.Net.Compilers.Toolset